 The Parks and Recreation Department holds stream clean-up events at Rio Salado Habitat Restoration Area, Cave Creek Wash, Skunk Creek Wash, and Apache Wash to educate the public about stormwater pollution and water quality.
-Park Rangers also provide several trail and trailhead programs regarding the need for, and regulations regarding picking up animal waste.
-Failing to pick up waste is a citable offence, but staff prefer to utilize educational contact whenever possible.
+Park Rangers also conduct trail and trailhead programs emphasizing the need for, and the regulations regarding picking up animal waste.
+Failing to pick up waste is a citable offence per P.C.C.
+Section 27-12, but staff prefer to utilize educational contact whenever possible.